Najran Province: Provincial government

-Geography

-Najran contains three geographical areas.
-First, the flat area which lies in the middle of Najran.
-It has several valleys, the most famous of them being Najran’s valley.
-Second, the mountainous area which is in the west and the north.
-There the weather is moderate in summer.
-It has several parks shaded by nabk trees.
-It has important governorate centers: Habuna governorate, Badr El-Junoob governorate and Yadmah governorate.
-Many of the mountains are distinguished by granite rocks, where marble and granite are quarried,.
-Third, the sandy area which lies in the east and is a part of the Empty Quarter.
-It is extremely rich in oil and water.

-Najran Valley Dam

-Najran Valley Dam is considered to be one of the most important civil places in Najran Region because of its position and scenery.
-It is 35 km from Najran town.
-On this dam, there is a road 4.5 meters wide.
-It was built from concrete blocks, and has a system of water pipes which keeps the water cold.

-As-Saud Waterfall

-As-Saud Waterfall is located in Najran, and can be seen from a considerable distance away.
+Transportation

+Najran Province is served by two airports: Najran Regional Airport, located in Najran, which serves as the province’s main airport, and Sharurah Domestic Airport in Sharurah, serving the province’s largest governorate.

-Religious groups in Najran
+Religious groups

 Najran, a fertile valley in what is now southwestern Saudi Arabia at the foot of mountains bordering the vast stretch of desert known as the Empty Quarter, was traditionally home to Christian and Jewish communities, in addition to Sulaymani Ismailis and Zaidis.
 Christians have been absent from Najran for some centuries, and the remaining Jewish community is Yemenite Jews that migrated to Najran and have left in 1949, following the establishment of the state of Israel.
 Najran's Zaidi community in 2008 numbers around 2,000.

 The 2004 Saudi census put the number of inhabitants in Najran at around 408,000.
 Sulaymani Ismailis, widely believed to constitute a large majority of the Najrani population, share an identity based on historical, cultural, and religious roots.
 In Najran city, the Khushaiwa compound, with its Mansura mosque complex, is the spiritual capital of the Sulaymani branch of the Ismaili sect, one of two major strands of contemporary Ismailism.
 Most Ismailis in Najran belong to one of two tribes: Yam and the Hamdan.
 There are also some Sunnis of the Yam tribe, both recent converts as well as those who have adhered to Sunni Islam for centuries.